'pdl' Dialect

 pdl.rewrite %root with "myExternalRewriter"(%value : !pdl.value)

-// Specify the rewrite inline using PDL:
+// Specify a rewrite inline using PDL with the given root:

 pdl.rewrite %root {